How do you get downside protection?

 Insights for times of market uncertainty

 How we manage risk

-At Russell Investments, we help investors manage downside risk in 3 ways: by diversifying sources of returns, using a robust dynamic asset allocation process to guide tactical positioning, and seeking effective implementation capabilities.
+At Russell Investments, we help investors manage downside risk in three ways: by diversifying sources of returns, by using a robust dynamic asset allocation process to guide tactical positioning, and by seeking effective implementation capabilities.
 We have been anticipating a low-return, high-volatility environment for the last 2-3 years.
 Accordingly, we have been dynamically adjusting our portfolio positioning to manage downside risk.

 The search for returns: the low-return imperative